bf-enterprise-solutions/ed.bf/README.md

 - newline to go to next line.
 - `-` to go to previous line.
 - `!` to evaluate Brainfuck code on the current line contents.
 Given that Brainfuck implies no underlying OS, there's no shell.
 Thus, the meta-evaluation of Brainfuck code is as close to ed's `!` meaning as we can get :)
-- `q` to exit bfed.
+- `q` to exit ed.bf.

-### Bfed-min
+### ed-min.bf

-bfed-min.bf is even more of a laconic bfed version, where all the commands are Brainfuck command characters:
+ed-min.bf is even more of a laconic ed.bf version, where all the commands are Brainfuck command characters:
 - `+` and `,` are changing the line
   - Should `+` be append instead?
 - `-` is deleting the line.